kmarsh/kevinmarsh.com/content/uses/index.md

 It's almost always plugged into a [Dell P2715Q](https://www.dell.com/is/business/p/dell-p2715q-monitor/pd) 27&Prime; LCD monitor which, despite not having any USB-C ports, I've liked a lot.

-I use a wired Apple Keyboard with Numeric Keypad.
-I have a mechanical keyboard that fell out of use when I was working in an office with others and should get back into, but it's not up to the standards of the enthusiasts I follow.
-I even have an IBM Model M and an Apple Extended Keyboard II that I _love_ the feel of but are impractical to connect to modern hardware.
+I use wireless Keychron K2 which is not up to the standards of the enthusiasts I follow but a great entry-level mechanical keyboard.
+I previously used an old IBM Model M that's almost as old as I am and an Apple Extended Keyboard II that I _love_ the feel of but is impractical to connect to modern hardware.

 I use a Apple Magic Mouse 2, which I just upgraded to from an Magic Mouse that I've had for years.
 I know many mock it, but I like it a lot.
 I tried a Logitech MX Master but couldn't get used to the ergonomics.